cslarsen/dna-traits/README.md

 extremely fast.

-While slow parsing is not a big concern for serious users, the existence of a fast open source parser may benefit other projects as well It's also a lot of fun trying to push the envelope!
+While slow parsing is not a big concern for serious users, the existence of a fast open source parser may also benefit other projects.
+And, admittedly, it's a lot of fun trying to push the envelope!

 The Python API
 --------------